 If the emergency assistance payment is And the program is Then the treatment is

-Issued to the budget group member to pay for food or • ALTCS Counted as unearned income.
+Issued to the budget group member to pay for food or ALTCS Counted as unearned income.

 shelter • SSI-MAO

 • MSP

-• Adult Excluded.
+Adult Excluded.

 Caretaker Relative

 .0 Pregnant Woman

-Child
+• Child

 KidsCare

-Issued as a vendor payment All programs Excluded.
+Issued as a vendor payment on behalf of the budget group member All programs Excluded.

-on behalf of the budget group member
+Specifically designated for a medical service or a social

-Specifically designated for a medical service or a social service
+service

-Term Definition Emergency assistance is state-funded or tribal assistance to alleviate or prevent homelessness.
-II Money payments made on behalf of the household to another by a third party
+Term Definition Emergency Assistance Emergency assistance is state-funded or tribal assistance to alleviate or prevent homelessness.
+Vendor Payment Money payments made on behalf of the household to another by a third party